Introduction

 The Spring REST controller that handles end users requests/responses is given below.

-We want to search the area name for a given pin code using REST service.
-So before we search into the Map whether the area name will be returned or not, we perform validation on pin code and rule is fired using drools.
+I want to search the area name for a given pin code using REST service.
+So before I search into the Map whether the area name will be returned or not, I perform validation on pin code and rule is fired using drools.

-Notice how we autowire KieContainer and create KieSession and fire the rule on AreaPin object.
+Notice how I autowire KieContainer and create KieSession and fire the rule on AreaPin object.

 If pin code validation fails then you will see exception in the console as well as on the web page or REST client.

-If pin code validation passes then area name will be returned if found or Area not found message will e returned as a default value from the Map.
+If pin code validation passes then area name will be returned if found or Area not found message will be returned as a default value from the Map.

 @RestController